LauriESB/java-programming-mooc-I/README.md

 <br>

-### Here's a summary of how each section is structured and what is being addressed throughout the exercises.
+### here's a summary of how each section is structured and what is being addressed throughout the exercises.

 <br>